yalemssa/aspace_tools/README.md

 # ArchivesSpace Tools

-This is the main documentation page for `aspace_tools`.

 `aspace_tools` is a Python package and command-line interface for interacting with the ArchivesSpace API and MySQL database, usually using CSV files as input and output.

 ## Requirements